Understand & manage your data

 How does Carryover data work?

-If you’re not on a Prepay or Pay Monthly plan with unlimited data, you’re probably on a plan with NZ Carryover data.
+If you’re not on a Prepay or Pay Monthly plan with endless data, you’re probably on a plan with NZ Carryover data.
 We figure that if you pay for the data it’s yours for up to a year.
 It’s only fair.
 What this means for you is that any unused data in any month will be carried over to the following month as long as you keep your plan active.
 You’ve got 12 months to use it, so anything left over won’t go to waste.

 Carryover data from a previous month is used before your new monthly allocation of plan data.
 You can see your remaining balances at any time, just log in to Your 2degrees, or check it out in the app.

 If I’ve run out of my included data and my Carryover data, what will it cost me?

 If you’re on a current Pay Monthly mobile plan or have used Data Clock, we’ll warn you before your data gets low.
 If you’ve set up Spend Control for your plan, we’ll even stop you in your tracks before you incur any additional casual data use costs.
 Nice.

 If you’re on Prepay and run out of data but still have credit, you’ll be charged for data at a rate of $0.50c per MB.